Erin Thorn

 Erin Thorn (born May 19, 1981) is an American former professional basketball player.

 Born in Orem, Utah, Thorn earned Ms. Basketball honors for the state of Utah in 1999.
 After accepting a scholarship to Brigham Young University, Thorn was a four-year starter at shooting guard for the women's basketball team.
 She graduated in 2003 with a degree in Fitness and Wellness Management.

+2003 to 2013, she played with several teams in the Women's National Basketball Association.